 A function wrote past the maximum index of an array or a series.

 A plot function was called with an invalid value, caused by a division by zero, the square root of a negative number, or similar errors in the script.
+See Troubleshooting for working around such errors.

 The plotGraph with the given name had more elements that bars exist on the chart.
 If you need this many, use another name for the rest of the elements.